 Program Administration.
 The MDE contracts with organizations to administer the scholarship program in each economic development region of the state (several of the grant administrators are community action programs).
-A family that wishes to receive an Early Learning Scholarship may apply through the regional administering agency.
+A family that wishes to receive a Pathway I Early Learning Scholarship may apply through the regional administering agency.